datacentricdesign/id5415/collections/_id5415/1-2-assignment.md

 ![SSH Pi using Username & Hostname](/assets/img/courses/id5415/module1/assignment/4_2_0.png)

+**Note:** When you enter your password, nothing appears?
+It is the normal behaviour, we do not want to leave traces of our password in the command line.
+Type your password (blindly) and press enter.

 ## Task 4.3: Controlling the Light Bulb from Raspberry-Pi

 As a final task for this assignment, let's replicate what you achieved on your laptop controlling the light-bulb.